-• Needle biopsy (Fine Needle Aspiration or FNA) is used when there is a lump (enlarged lymph node) in the neck that could have cancer cells in it.
+- o Needle biopsy also known as a Fine Needle Aspiration or FNA is used when there is a lump (enlarged lymph node) in the neck that could have cancer cells in it.
 During the procedure, your doctor will take some cells from the lump using a needle.
-It may feel a bit uncomfortable during the biopsy.
+It may feel a bit uncomfortable during the biopsy. - o Core biopsy uses a bigger needle to get more cells for the biopsy.
+This is more uncomfortable than needle biopsy so doctors only use this if it is really needed. - CT (Computed Tomography) scan: Uses X-rays to take pictures of the inside of the body.
+If a person has cancer, a CT scan can help the doctor to see where it is, measure how big it is, and if it has spread into nearby organs or other parts of the body. - MRI (Magnetic Resonance Imaging) scan: Uses magnetic fields to take pictures of the inside of the body.
+This helps your doctor see how far a cancer has grown into the tissue around it.

-- Core biopsy uses a bigger needle to get more cells for the biopsy.
-This is more uncomfortable than needle biopsy so doctors only use this if it is really needed. - CT (Computed Tomography) scan: This uses X-rays to take pictures of the inside of the body.
-If a person has cancer, a CT scan can help the doctor to see where it is, measure how big it is, and if it has spread into nearby organs or other parts of the body. - MRI (Magnetic Resonance Imaging) scan: This uses magnetic fields to take pictures of the inside of the body.
-This helps your doctor see how far a cancer has grown into the tissue around it. - PET (Positron Emission Tomography) scan: This is a whole body scan that uses a radioactive form of sugar which can show if oropharyngeal cancer has spread to the lymph nodes or elsewhere in the body.
+PET (Positron Emission Tomography) scan: This is a whole body scan that uses a radioactive form of sugar which can show if nasopharyngeal cancer has spread to the lymph nodes or elsewhere in the body.